ulizama/TiFastlane/README.md

 * [Jason Kneen](https://github.com/jasonkneen) for creating some awesome CLI tools from which I'm basing this one

 ## Changelog
+* 0.6.0 `playsend` now uses a JSON key instead of a P12 key.
+This is a breaking change and the setup needs to be done again.
 * 0.5.1 Removed automatic Fastlane installation, updated Install Guide.
 * 0.5.0 Revamped the way `send` works, you now can choose to skip uploading binary, screenshots, etc. Reworked `playsend` so that it builds the APK for distribution using the [recommended unique keystore](http://docs.appcelerator.com/platform/latest/#!/guide/Distributing_Android_apps).
 * 0.4.5 Added support for multiple config files. `playsend` params update.